zac-heisey/loving-impulse/about.md

 ---
 layout: layouts/page.html
 title: About
-description: About Loving Impulse...
+description: About loving impulse...
 ---

-# Welcome to Loving Impulse
+# Welcome to loving impulse

 Your about content will go here...